 Glaucoma

-Glaucoma describes eye disorders that involve damage to the optic nerve, which sends visual signals from your eye to your brain.
-This loss of nerve tissue can result in loss of vision.
+Glaucoma is used to describe eye disorders that involve damage to the optic nerve.
+The optic nerve sends visual signals from your eye to your brain, resulting in a loss of vision.

+There are several types of glaucoma.
 Primary open-angle glaucoma is one of the most common disorders.
-It results from an increased pressure inside the eye, which can cause damage to the optic nerve.
-A damaged nerve can lead to vision loss or even blindness.
+It results from increased pressure inside the eye, which can cause damage to the optic nerve and lead to vision loss or even blindness.
 This pressure can build slowly and be difficult to detect in everyday life.
 It may start by affecting only your peripheral vision.

-Pressure is not the only indicator of glaucoma, as high pressure does not always lead to glaucoma and glaucoma can develop in spite of normal eye pressure.
+Pressure is not the only indicator of glaucoma.
+High pressure does not always lead to glaucoma, and glaucoma can develop even with normal eye pressure.
 Anyone can develop glaucoma, although it is most common in people over 40.

 There is no way to completely prevent glaucoma, but early diagnosis and treatment can help control the condition and limit its effects.
-Often times medication or surgery can help reduce the damage, but glaucoma cannot be reversed.
-For this reason, at Eye Associates of Elkins Park we regularly test for glaucoma and recommend frequent eye exams.
-Factors such as age, race, family history, and previous medical conditions can all contribute to developing glaucoma.
+Though medication or surgery can help reduce the damage, glaucoma is not curable.

 Diabetes